An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 100,5 x 101

 Almost all the planes of Fig. 2 differ from one another in terms of form.
-A composition expressed as a chromatic variation of the same measurements (Fig. 1) gives way to a space where there is change in the size and shape of each individual colored plane.
+A composition expressed as a chromatic variation of the same measurements (Fig. 1) gives way to a space where there is change also in the size and shape of each individual colored plane.
 Multiplicity is now expressed both through color and form.

 With respect to Fig. 2, where everything randomly changes, Fig. 3 presents a more homogeneous set of planes: